Poludo/docker-plex-remote-transcoder/README.md

 4. Enjoy ;)

 ## Master container
-You have to configure it like the official Plex Docker container: https://github.com/plexinc/pms-docker#bridge-networking with some additional configuration:
+You have to configure it like the [official Plex Docker container](https://github.com/plexinc/pms-docker#bridge-networking) with some additional configuration:
 ```
 docker create \
   --name=plex \